The Monroe News-Star

 He had no ambition for political honors, but never failed to perform

 his civic duties.
-He took an active part in politics, and his conduct
+He took an active part in politics, and his

 in public matters was always on a high plane.
-He was a delegate often
+He was a delegate

-to parish, district and State conventions and to the Democratic national
+to parish, district and State conventions and to the Democratic

-convention at Chicago on 1896, and at one time a member of the police
+convention at Chicago on 1896, and at one time a member of the

 jury of this parish.
-He was a Democrat of the old school and had the
+He was a Democrat of the old school and had

-strongest conviction that his party should not in the least depart from
+strongest conviction that his party should not in the least depart

 the teaching of its founder, Thomas Jefferson.
-He always brought to its
+He always brought

 councils sound judgment and common sense.
-In his dealings with his
+In his dealings with

-party associates, in fact, with all who came in contact with him, he was
+party associates, in fact, with all who came in contact with him,

-pleasing and persuasive, accompanied by a dignity which permitted no
+pleasing and persuasive, accompanied by a dignity which permitted

 undue familiarity.